fnagel/beautyofcode/Documentation/UpgradeGuide/Index.rst

 This guide does not covering extending via PHP – you need to check changes for yourself.

+7.x to 8.0
+^^^^^^^^^^

+What you need to know:

+- Added support for TYPO3 14
+- Remove support for TYPO3 13.x
+- Fix some deprecations

+How to upgrade
+""""""""""""""

+- Clear all caches

 7.0 to 7.2
 ^^^^^^^^^^